 - Shepherd - A resourceful sheep-tender, often a jack-of-all-trades

 The game's difficulty can be set to either Standard or Easy and cannot be changed unless a new game is started.
 In Easy mode, monsters are easier to defeat and less dangerous.
-Once done, the game will ask whether or not you want to keep the character you have created.

 The list of skills the the player can pick from (and which are used to build each class) are shown in the list below.
 The attribute indicated in parenthesis is what most directly impacts that skill:

 - Acrobat (DX) - The ability to move with grace.
 It reduces damage in case the player character falls from a great height or smashes into something by accident.
 Somewhat useful in the Abyss, but useless if the player is particularly careful.